underdogg-forks/cleanninja/docs/quotes.rst

 As a freelancer, many jobs – whether big or small – will begin as a quote.
 How so?
 Well, a client expresses interest in your skills or product, but wants to know how much it’s going to cost, in advance.
 With the Quotes feature of Invoice Ninja, available to Pro Plan users only, you can easily create a price quote and send it to the client up front, helping them make the decision to commit, and helping you keep track of your projected work schedule and income.

 Once the price quote is accepted by the client, the Invoice Ninja system enables automatic creation of an invoice that imports all the quote data, so your quotes and invoices are linked, organized and easily traceable.
-An advanced Invoice Ninja feature, Quotes is truly the cherry on top, giving you maximum functionality from A to Z in your invoicing activity.
+An advanced Invoice Ninja feature, Quotes is truly the cherry on top, giving you maximum functionality from A to Z in your invoicing timeline.

 To view your Quotes list page, click the Invoices tab on the main taskbar, and select Quotes from the drop-down menu.
 This will open the Quotes list page.